The Autumn 2024 Spanish D.A.N.A floods

 - Valencia flooded for a number of reasons:

-- The main river channel had several bridges which restricted the flow of water due to small arches rather than unobtrusive spans across the whole width of the river bed.
+- River channels had some bridges which restricted the flow of water due to small arches rather than unobtrusive spans across the whole width of the river bed.

-- The flood plains next to the principal river channels are urbanized with high density neighbourhoods when this land should be set aside for flood absorbtion and used for cultivation and parkland which would absorb the water much better than asphalt and concrete and allow excess water to escape freely to the sea.
+- The flood plains next to the principal river channels are urbanized with high density neighbourhoods when this land should be set aside for flood absorption.
+I.e. used for cultivation and parkland which would absorb the water much better than asphalt and concrete and allow excess water to escape freely to the sea.

-- The two dams of the river Turia (Embalse de Benagéber and Embalse de Loriguilla) were releasing water gradually days before the predicted heavy rain to allow space for the anticipated deluge, however they were only able to retain 50% of the water that fell and so had to release the overflow back into the Turia river that flows through Valencia.
+- The two dams of the river Turia (Embalse de Benagéber and Embalse de Loriguilla) were releasing water gradually days before the predicted heavy rain to allow space for the anticipated deluge, however they were only able to retain 50% of the water that fell (because they reached full capacity), and so had to release the overflow back into the Turia river that flows through Valencia.

-- One year's worth of rain fell in on day, which combined with the above factors caused the devastating flooding of urban residential areas.
+- One year's worth of rain fell in one day, which combined with the above factors caused the devastating flooding of urban residential areas south of Valencia City Centre.

 How to Prevent Flooding